News

 www.af-net.eu

-Recently, the NOAH – AFNET 6 (Non vitamin K antagonist Oral anticoagulants in patients with Atrial High-rate episodes) trial found that anticoagulation increases bleeding events in patients with device-detected atrial fibrillation while the effect on stroke was smaller than expected (3).
+Recently, the NOAH – AFNET 6 (Non vitamin K antagonist Oral anticoagulants in patients with Atrial High-rate episodes) trial found that anticoagulation expectedly increases bleeding events in patients with device-detected atrial fibrillation while the stroke preventing effect was smaller than expected (3).
+This even applies to patients with long episodes of device-detected AF (4).
+A meta-analysis of NOAH – AFNET 6 confirmed an increase in bleeding and detected a small reduction in ischemic strokes with anticoagulation (5).

 References